OWASP/SecureTea-Project/README.md

 "access_token_secret": "XXXX",
 "username": "XXXX"
 ```
-6. Optionally in "securetea.json" You can set debug = `true` to enable the console log (default: enabled). or `set debug = false` to disable logging to console.
+6. Optionally in "securetea.conf" You can set debug = `true` to enable the console log (default: enabled). or `set debug = false` to disable logging to console.

 7. Install Mouse / Wireless Mouse Touchpad if not functioning properly (Linux / macOS / Raspberry Pi machine).